ryanklee/LLM-Workflow-Director/docs/domain_model.md

 11. VectorStore
     - Provides efficient storage and retrieval of project-related information
     - Enhances context retrieval for LLM interactions
+    - Implements optimized indexing and search algorithms

 12. ExternalToolIntegrator
     - Manages the integration of external tools and APIs
     - Provides interfaces for Claude to utilize external tools
+    - Handles configuration and management of external tool integrations

 13. MultiModalInputHandler
     - Supports processing of text and image inputs